West Palm Beach Parental Alienation Lawyer

 Florida Custody Attorney

 Generally, children in a divorce fare the best if their parents have a good relationship and work together to raise them.
 Children benefit from having the influence of and a relationship with both parents, and Florida custody law is designed to promote child-parent relationships whenever possible.
 Unfortunately, one parent may sometimes try to alienate the children from the other parent.
-If you believe that you have been the victim of parental alienation, please call an experienced family law attorney today.
+If you believe that you have been the victim of parental alienation, please call an experienced West Palm Beach parental alienation lawyer today.

 Child’s Best Interest